IU-PR/Capstone_project/content/docs/Groups/JustOrgYou/Week_2.md

 As for our servers, we will use ssh keys for connection, denying use of passwords, as it is vulnerable to attaks.

 ### Error Handling and Resilience

+As for error handling and resilience, there are many techniques we are planning to use in our project to avoid errors and unexpected bugs.
+By incorporating these robust error handling and resilience techniques, we improve the reliability of our software, minimize downtime, and deliver a more seamless user experience.
+These practices contribute to the overall quality and stability of our application, ensuring it can handle unexpected situations and recover gracefully from failures
+1. **Graceful Error Handling**: We design our application to handle errors gracefully by providing meaningful error messages to users.
+Clear and informative error messages enable users to understand what went wrong and take appropriate actions.
+We avoid exposing sensitive information in error messages to maintain security.
+2. **Exception Handling**: We use exception handling techniques to catch and handle runtime errors in a structured manner.
+By catching exceptions at appropriate levels in our application's code, we can prevent unhandled exceptions from crashing the system and provide alternative paths or recovery options

+#### Network related errors

+Also, we recognize the importance of error handling and resilience expecially in the context of our microservices architecture.
+With modules distributed across different hosts communicating with each other via APIs, we place special emphasis on addressing errors related to API interactions, such as serialization and validation.
+Here's how we address these specific aspects:

+1. Serialization Errors: We ensure that data serialization between microservices is handled correctly to prevent errors during the conversion of data structures into a format suitable for transmission.
+We follow best practices and use well-established serialization techniques, such as JSON or Protocol Buffers, to ensure compatibility and minimize the chances of serialization-related errors.

+2. Validation Errors: We pay close attention to data validation within our APIs to maintain data integrity and prevent invalid or inconsistent data from entering the system.
+We implement robust validation mechanisms at both the API input and output levels, verifying that the received data adheres to expected formats, constraints, and business rules.
+By validating inputs and outputs, we can catch errors early and provide informative error messages to guide users and developers in resolving any issues.

+3. Error Responses and Status Codes: In our API design, we establish a consistent approach to error responses and status codes.
+We define clear conventions for communicating errors, including appropriate HTTP status codes, standardized error payloads, and error message formats.
+Consistency in error responses helps in understanding and handling errors effectively, both within our microservices ecosystem and for external consumers of our APIs.

+By considering these aspects within our microservices-like architecture, we effectively address errors related to API interactions.
+We prioritize proper serialization and validation to maintain data integrity and compatibility.
+These practices contribute to the overall stability, reliability, and resilience of our microservices ecosystem.

 ### Deployment and DevOps